cmaksymenko/avalanchecms/environments/local/README.md

 The local stack, designed for Windows 11 with Docker Desktop, uses Docker Compose with three infrastructure components:

 - **PostgreSQL**: Relational database for Avalanche CMS and Keycloak.
 Uses a Docker volume for storage.
 - **pgAdmin**: Web tool for PostgreSQL management, authenticated by Keycloak.
-Uses a Docker volume for storage.
+Uses PostgreSQL for storage.
 - **Keycloak**: Manages user identities and authorization.
 Uses PostgreSQL as storage.

 <img src="../../docs/avalanchecms_local.drawio.png" style="zoom:100%;" />